tdubose/emotional-labor-assessment/README.md

 * Have I taken the steps to learn how to add toner or paper to the copier, or unjam it, or make coffee in the breakroom coffeepot?
 And do I then notice and do those things when they need to be done?
 * Am I difficult as hell to work with and expect everyone to work around it?
 Cf. "Dealing with people in general".
 * Do I pitch in to deal with difficult people, to avoid that burden landing on the same people time after time?
+* Do I take turns doing the boring, tedious, unpleasant but necessary tasks that make work go smoothly -  like taking and circulating minutes, making copies, and setting up meetings?
+* Do I respect my colleagues’ time by keeping my scheduled commitments, scheduling my leave for a time that’s convenient for everyone, letting people know well in advance if I’ll be out, and making sure someone covers for me when I’m not around?
+* Do I explicitly ask people to take on tasks I’d rather not do, or explicitly assign/delegate tasks to my subordinates, rather than assuming someone will figure out what needs doing and pick up the slack?
+* Do I communicate clearly and consistently?
+Do I follow oral conversations with a summary in writing, in a way that’s easy for other people to access when they need to?
+Do I make sure others know what they can and can’t expect from me?
+* Do I take care to keep from making my subordinates anxious about job stability, e.g., by sending emails that say “Fill me in on the Johnson deal” rather than “See me when you have a moment”?
+* Do I treat receptionists, janitors, doormen, package and mail carriers, and other low-wage workers with respect?

 # Friend Groups